-The scientific importance of establishing long-term geophysical stations at deep ocean sites has been acknowledged by the earth science and ODP communities and is detailed in various reports (JOI-ESF, 1987; Purdy and Dziewonski, 1988; JOI/USSAC, 1994; Montagner and Lancelot, 1995; ODP Long Range Plan, 1996).
-The objective is to understand the processes driving Earth's dynamical systems from a regional to global scale by imaging the Earth's interior with seismic waves.
+The scientific importance of establishing long-term geophysical stations at deep ocean sites has been acknowledged by the Earth science and ODP communities and is detailed in various reports (JOI-ESF, 1987; Purdy and Dziewonski, 1988; JOI/USSAC, 1994; Montagner and Lancelot, 1995; ODP Long Range Plan, 1996).
+The objective is to understand the processes driving Earth's dynamic systems from a regional to global scale by imaging the Earth's interior with seismic waves.
 Unfortunately, few seismometers are located on the 71% of the Earth's surface covered by oceans.
 The asymmetry and nonuniformity of seismic station distribution makes high-resolution imaging of some parts of the mantle nearly impossible.
-Many new ocean-bottom seismometers, whose locations have been carefully selected to optimize imaging (Fig. 1), are needed to accomplish the goals of international geoscience programs that use earthquake data.
+Ocean-bottom seismometers, whose locations have been carefully selected to optimize imaging (Fig. F1), are needed to accomplish the goals of international geoscience programs that use earthquake data.
 Aside from Site 1179, which was drilled and instrumented during Leg 191, several other western Pacific sites have also been selected for instrumentation.
-Observatories at Sites 1150 and 1151, located on the inner wall of the Japan Trench, were installed during Leg 186 (Suyehiro, Sacks, Acton, et al., 2000).
-In addition, proposed site WP-1, located in the Philippine Sea, is scheduled for drilling and instrumentation during Leg 195.
-Downhole instruments for these western Pacific borehole observatories have been developed under an ongoing national program within Japan (Ocean Hemisphere Network Project [OHP]).
-Data from these observatories will eventually become accessible worldwide through the OHP data center.
+Observatories at Sites 1150 and 1151, located on the inner wall of the Japan Trench, were installed during Leg 186 (Sacks, Suyehiro, Acton, et al., 2000).
+In addition, proposed Site